APshenkin/swift-mock/README.md

 * `saveIncomingMessages` - save parsed incoming messages in memory (default: `false`)
 * `delete` - delete incoming messages after reading (default: `false`)
 * `elastic` - format log messages in Elastic format or not (default: `false`)
+* `persistent` - indicates whether the process should continue to run as long as files are being watched. (default: `true`)

 ### swift.parse(swift)
 Parses the `swift` message.
 The line breaks of `swift` must be in Unix format (`\n`).